cirosantilli/linux-cheat/base64.md

 Transforms binary data which may contain non printable bytes like ASCII 0 into data that contain only printable bytes non space chars.

-This makes it easier for humans to view and input the data.
+Advantage: makes it easier for humans to view and input the data.

-Downside: data gets larger.
+Disadvantage: data gets 33% larger in average.
+TODO calculation.

 To understand see Wikipedia: <http://en.wikipedia.org/wiki/base64#examples>